Chart Color Schemes

 Cultural Diversity

-Mareeba, surveyed in 2016, exhibited above-average cultural diversity with 19.0% of its population born overseas and 14.6% speaking a language other than English at home.
-Christianity was the predominant religion in Mareeba, accounting for 58.6%, compared to 52.6% regionally.
+Mareeba had a higher than average cultural diversity, with 19.0% of its population born overseas and 14.6% speaking a language other than English at home.
+Christianity was the predominant religion in Mareeba, comprising 58.6%, compared to 52.6% across the rest of Queensland.
 The top three ancestry groups were Australian (24.6%), English (23.3%), and Italian (10.7%).

 Frequently Asked Questions - Diversity